Skip to main content

 NILS 2 Cover

-NILS2 was conducted in 2014 as two surveys: a Language Activity Survey completed by organisations and a Language Attitude Survey completed by individuals.
-NILS2 had an Aboriginal Chief Investigator, Ngarigo linguist Professor Jakelin Troy and a reference group made up of Indigenous language experts around Australia.
-It found that there were 120 traditional Indigenous languages still spoken in Australia and only 13 traditional languages still being transmitted to children as a first language (a decline of five languages from 2004-05).
-Of these languages, around 100 were severely or critically endangered.
+NILS2 was conducted in 2014 as 2 surveys: a Language Activity Survey completed by organisations and a Language Attitude Survey completed by individuals.
+NILS2 had an Aboriginal Chief Investigator, Ngarigu linguist Professor Jakelin Troy and a reference group made up of Indigenous language experts around Australia.
+It found that there were 120 traditional Indigenous languages still spoken in Australia and only 13 traditional languages still being learned by children as a first language (a decline of 5 languages from 2004).
+Around 100 languages were identified as severely or critically endangered.

 The Language Attitude Survey led to the publication of the report “Community, identity, wellbeing: the report of the Second National Indigenous Languages Survey”.
 This was one of the first publications which provided evidence for Aboriginal and Torres Strait Islander peoples’ strong conviction that language use is tightly linked to Indigenous wellbeing.
 NILS2 found that the use of Indigenous languages is linked to several positive wellbeing outcomes, including: